-This group of exercise relies heavily on interaction with the Flickr photo sharing service; if your students don't have internet access is class you can begin instead with the last exercise in the section, "Publishing photos to your hard disk".
+This group of exercise relies heavily on interaction with Flickr and Facebook; if your students don't have internet access is class you can begin instead with the last exercise in the section, "Publishing photos to your hard disk".

-This way, students can explore the Publish Services panel a little further in class by completing the exercise "Re-publishing a photo" on page 276, substituting their hard disk publish collection for the Flickr service used in the exercise as written.
+This way, students can explore the Publish Services panel a little further in class by completing the exercise "Re-publishing a photo," substituting their hard disk publish collection for the Flickr and Facebook services used in the exercise as written.
 You can then assign the online portion of this section as homework.